RetroPie/RetroPie-Docs/docs/First-Installation.md

 **[https://retropie.org.uk/download/](https://retropie.org.uk/download/)**

-If you are unsure which version of Raspberry Pi you have just count the raspberries on boot:
+If you are unsure which version of Raspberry Pi you have, you can count the raspberries on boot:

 |Raspberry Pi 0/1 | Raspberry Pi 2/3|
 | :---: | :---: |